-As opposed to forming their primary digital marketing plan around ranking for keywords like “top X agency” like Clutch, Curata publishes targeted content and directory lists to rank for these terms.
+As opposed to forming their initial digital marketing plan around ranking for keywords like “top X agency” like Clutch, Curata publishes targeted content and directory lists to rank for these terms.
 And ranking on page one for “content marketing services” is no joke when you are talking about the “Ultimate Agency List.”

 You want to be on this list if your end-customers are looking for content marketing services.

-Not every market calls for directories comparing the services of different agencies.
-Especially as app-development continues to grow as such a booming business.
+Not every market calls for directories comparing the services of different agencies, especially as app-development continues to grow as such a booming business.
 Getting your new app or software solution listed on these directories can be huge for initial demand.

 SAP’s App Center is just one example of a high-visibility page listing countless new apps.
-You want get your solution/app “certified” on the page to make sure you are generating qualified searchers.
+You want to get your solution/app “certified” on the page to make sure you are generating qualified searchers.

 If possible – get your product listed on the featured apps as well – this is where the bulk of clicks and conversions occur.